 Playing an instrument reduces stress and has other health benefits too

 Research (and my own personal experience) shows that music reduces anxiety and stress, and has measurable positive effects on blood pressure, heart rate and even immunological response, helping us fight off viruses.

 When you train your fingers to play a piece of music, those movements add to the list of things that your fingers are capable of doing.
 The first time you ever try to play an instrument, it’s really hard work to get your fingers to do what you want them to do.
 This is why the beginning of the course consists of simple melodies-it’s hard at first to get your fingers to play any notes in a particular order.
 But over time and through repetition it becomes easier, and a piece that takes a complete beginner many hours to learn can be picked up by an experienced player in minutes simply because their fingers are used to moving in certain ways.
 This can then transfer to other skills from playing other instruments to unrelated tasks like knitting or woodwork.
 The more you use your hands for playing the harp, the better your fingers will get at doing other tasks as well.

 Learning and playing an instrument creates “fireworks” in your brainhttp://ed.ted.com/lessons/how-playing-an-instrument-benefits-your-brain-anita-collins

 According to this fascinating TED talk, learning to play an instrument helps you with lots of different areas of brain function, including problem solving, planning, strategizing, attention to detail and memory.

-So this practice week set aside a little time, find somewhere nice to practice, and enjoy the benefits that this activity brings you.
+So this week set aside a little time, find somewhere nice to practice, and enjoy the benefits that this activity brings you.